-The week of October 14 – 19, 2019 is National Dialysis Technician Recognition Week.
-Let’s learn more about the types of dialysis technicians, how they are educated to help you better and how you can celebrate this week with YOUR dialysis technician.
+The third week of October each year is National Dialysis Technician Recognition Week.
+Let’s learn more about the types of dialysis technicians, how they are educated to help you and how you can celebrate this week with YOUR dialysis technician.

 There are two types of technicians in your dialysis clinic: the Biomedical Nephrology Technologist (BNT) is the individual responsible for maintaining the equipment used during your dialysis treatment.
 A well-functioning dialysis machine is a key component of a successful dialysis treatment.
 BNTs have specific training on the hemodialysis machines and water treatment and often have national certification that validates their grasp of a specific body of knowledge and best practices.